Google Featured Snippets, a complete SEO guide

-We are all familiar with the classic Google results page, consisting of 10 blue links pointing to as many resources that the algorithms of the world’s most famous and widely used search engine have deemed valid and reliable each of which is presented with a small preview, the so-called snippet, which provides a quick summary of the title and content that awaits us on the page.
+Featured snippets have been one of the strongest signs of the evolution of the search engine, which has also begun to focus attention on those browsing from mobile.
+Originally, the classic Google results page consisted of 10 blue links pointing to as many resources that the algorithms of the world’s most famous and widely used search engine had deemed valid and reliable, each of which was presented with a small preview, the so-called snippet providing a quick summary of the title and content that would be waiting for us on the page.

 For the past few years, this pattern has not been valid, and Google’s SERPs are constantly evolving: not only can additional elements to the search appear (from an image preview to videos, from a featured news box to knowledge graph related searches, with summary and summary content, answers, widgets or other data yet), but also a “zero result,” following the diction SEOZoom uses for this type of content, which is highlighted and prioritized over the other links, scaling as it were before “position one” and emerging independently of the positioning of the various sites within the SERPs, whose order they do not change.